 Daniel Canogar uses discarded electronic materials in his photography, video, sculpture and installations, which construct portraits of a society and an age.
 Finding inspiration in the archeology of new media, Canogar brings the dead back to life, revealing their contained secrets.

 Solo exhibitions of Canogar's work in 2013 include the Bildmuseet Museum of Contemporary Art and Visual Culture in Umeå, Sweden; the El Espacio de Arte Contemporáneo (EAC), Montevideo, Uruguay; art ON, Istanbul, Turkey; and the Museo de Arte Contemporáneo Gas Natural Fenosa in A Coruña, Spain.
-In February 2014 his touring solo exhibition “Quadratura” will open at the Fundación Telefónica in Lima, Peru.
+His touring solo exhibition “Quadratura” will run through May 11, 2014, at the Fundación Telefónica in Lima, Peru.